rpatrik96/rpatrik96.github.io/_drafts/2021-10-25-poc3-d-sep-prop.md

 Decomposition means that if a variable $X$ is conditionally independent of a _set of variables_ $Y$ and $W$, then it is independent of each (note that in the expression above, the roles of $Y$ and $W$ are interchangeable - as it has no meaning which node we call $Y$ or $W$).

 That is, applying decomposition gives us a _more general_ statement.
+Pearl describes this as if $Y$ and $W$ are together irrelevant w.r.t. $X$, then each of them (separately) is also irrelevant.

 ### Proof
 $$